GSA/digitalgov.gov/content/posts/2014-10-27-results-report-robots-created-for-competitions-to-help-ebola-response.md

 url: /2014/10/27/results-report-robots-created-for-competitions-to-help-ebola-response/
 date: 2014-10-27 10:50:18 -0400
 title: 'Results Report: Robots Created for Competitions to Help Ebola Response'
-summary: 'Challenge competitions were recently&nbsp;highlighted as two potential solutions to help with the Ebola crisis responses.
+summary: 'Challenge competitions were recently highlighted as two potential solutions to help with the Ebola crisis responses.
 The first is a grand challenge launched Oct.
-17, 2014, by the United States Agency for International Development (USAID):&nbsp;Ebola: A Grand Challenge for Development.
+17, 2014, by the United States Agency for International Development (USAID): Ebola: A Grand Challenge for Development.
 The goal: To help health care workers on the front lines provide better care and stop'
 authors:
   - tmarcoullier
 categories: